Learn how offering sportswear prizes can get high school groups to raise more money

-Offering sportswear prizes can encourage more sales because it will promote team unity and school spirit while providing something unique and different from what students are used to seeing.
-Plus, sportswear provides a higher quality option.
-Here's why we recommend it for high school groups.
+Offering sportswear prizes can encourage more sales because it will promote team unity and school spirit while providing something unique and different from what students are used to seeing with the typical incentive plan.

 2 Types of Sportswear Prize Programs